Purchased In A Yardsale: The Communist Manifesto

-I bought a copy of The Communist Manifesto thirty or more years ago in a yard sale, have rummaged thru it a number of times, but have never read it all.
+I purchased a copy of The Communist Manifesto thirty or more years ago in a yard sale, have rummaged thru it a number of times, but, have never read it all.
 Not that I didn't try, I did, I just always go off on tangents.
 Funny, just a few years ago I saw a short article about how a large number of people have never completely read TCM, and it's a very short book.
 However, I was satisfied with what I'd already learned long before from London.

 Not sure that I have ever read anything Lenin wrote and know only some of the basics of his ideas from indirect sources.